MaterialDesignInXAML/MaterialDesignInXamlToolkit/README.md

 ## Screenshots

+> [!WARNING]
-The screenshots below are taken from the Material Design 2 demo app.
+> The screenshots below are taken from the Material Design 2 demo app.
-It is possible that these are out of date, run the demo app from latest source to see the latest version.
+> It is possible that these are out of date.
+Run the demo app from latest source to see the latest version.

 <details>
   <summary>Show images</summary>